TangLaoDA/Basic_Q_Learning/README.md

 After many cycles of training，it converges to the following state
 ![image](https://github.com/TangLaoDA/Basic_Q_Learning/blob/master/image/6.png)
 When you reach this state, you can go to room 5 according to a route that Q matrix looks for，just fllow the max Q value.
-I implemented two versions，if you want to exchange ideas with me，you can add me to WeChat:zggcdbd.
+I implemented two versions，if you want to exchange ideas with me，you can add me to WeChat:zggcdbs.